Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Abstract

 \section{Abstract}

-We study the Gibbs measure associated to a system of $N$ particles with logarithmic, Coulomb or Riesz pair interactions under a fairly general confining potential, in the limit $N \to \infty$.
-After rescaling we examine a microscopic quantity, the associated empirical point process, for which we prove a large deviation principle whose rate function is the sum of a specific relative entropy weighted by the temperature and of a ``renormalized energy" which measures the disorder of a configuration.
-This indicates that the configurations should cristallize as the temperature vanishes and behave microscopically like Poisson point processes as the temperature tends to infinity.
+We study a system of $N$ particles with logarithmic, Coulomb or Riesz pairwise interactions, confined by an external potential.
+We examine a microscopic quantity, the tagged empirical field, for which we prove a large deviation principle at speed $N$.
+The rate function is the sum of an entropy term, the specific relative entropy, and an energy term, the renormalized energy introduced in previous works, coupled by the temperature.

-We deduce a variational characterization of the sine-beta and Ginibre point processes which arise in random matrix theory.
-We also give a next-to-leading order expansion of the free energy of the system, thus proving the existence of a thermodynamic limit.
+We deduce a variational property of the sine-beta processes which arise in random matrix theory.
+We also give a next-to-leading order expansion of the free energy of the system, proving the existence of the thermodynamic limit.

 {\bf MSC classifications: } 82B05, 82B21, 82B26, 15B52.